Becoming You With Julie

 • Keep rice separate: Store rice or noodles separately so they don’t soak up the sauce.

-• Make ahead: Double the zucchini stir-fry and portion it out for grab-and-go lunches or quick dinners.
+• Meal prep: Double the zucchini stir-fry and portion it out for grab-and-go lunches or quick dinners.

 • Freezer-friendly?
 Not ideal — zucchini and mushrooms get soft after freezing.
 Best enjoyed fresh or refrigerated.